react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/README.md

 In this section we are going to explain the **building blocks** of the boilerplate in details.

-First we have to look at what is happening when react starts its life with out `index.tsx` file.
+First we have to look at what is happening when react starts its life with `index.tsx` file.

 ### `src/index.tsx`: